-CONTEMPORARY HISPANIC LITERATURE
+SPA 224 GE DIV GE HUM CONTEMPORARY HISPANIC LITERATURE

-Prerequisite(s): SPA 210 or SPA 221 or SPA 222 or SPA 226 or SPA 228 or written permission of the department chairperson

-Class work includes reading, analysis and discussion of major Spanish and Latin American writers from the Generation of '98 and the Modernist Period to the present.
+Prerequisite(s): SPA 210 or SPA 222 or appropriate placement test score or written permission of the department chairperson Class work includes reading, analysis and discussion of major Spanish and Latin American writers from the Generation of '98 and the Modernist Period to the present.
 Readings and discussions mainly in Spanish.

-HISPANIC CIVILIZATION (IBERO-AMERICAN)
+SPA 226 GE DIV GE HUM HISPANIC CIVILIZATION (IBERO-AMERICAN)

-Prerequisite(s): SPA 210 or SPA 221 or SPA 222 or SPA 226 or SPA 228 or written permission of the department chairperson

-Reading, analysis and discussion of Hispanic-American civilization and culture from pre-Columbian times to the present.
+Prerequisite(s): SPA 210 or SPA 221 or SPA 222 or SPA 226 or SPA 228 or written permission of the department chairperson Reading, analysis and discussion of Hispanic-American civilization and culture from pre-Columbian times to the present.
 Spanish readings are discussed mainly in Spanish.

+SPA 228 GE DIV GE HUM

 SPANISH CIVILIZATION AND CULTURE (IBERIAN)

+Credits: 3 (3-0)
-Prerequisite(s): SPA 210 or SPA 221 or SPA 222 or SPA 224 or SPA 226 or written permission of the department chairperson

-Political, economic, social and cultural development of Spain from prehistoric times to the present.
+Prerequisite(s): SPA 210 or SPA 221 or SPA 222 or SPA 224 or SPA 226 or written permission of the department chairperson Political, economic, social and cultural development of Spain from prehistoric times to the present.
 Readings and discussions mainly in Spanish.

-SPANISH CIVILIZATION AND COMPOSITION I
+SPA 231 GE HUM SPANISH CONVERSATION AND COMPOSITION I